NotAPi/NotAPi_WRO_2024/README.md

 6. Overall Judges' Impression: Our documentation on GitHub is well-organized and comprehensive, facilitating understanding of our design and development process.
 Clear and detailed communication ensures that our efforts can be easily replicated by other teams.

-markdown
-# NotaPi Autonomous Car Project
+# NotAPi Autonomous Car Project

 ## Overview
 This project is focused on developing a small autonomous car based on the K989 drift car model.
-Our team, NotaPi, has been working on this since January, and the main goal is to create a vehicle that can navigate through a course while avoiding obstacles using a combination of sensors and machine vision.
+Our team, NotAPi, has been working on this since January, and the main goal is to create a vehicle that can navigate through a course while avoiding obstacles using a combination of sensors and machine vision.

 ### Specifications
 - **Base Car Model**: K989 Drift Car